Top of Page

 STANDARDS AND PROCESS FOR REVOCATION:

-No school’s charter will be revoked solely based on its academic accountability designation.
+No school’s charter or contract will be revoked solely based on its academic accountability designation.
 The District will also use an equity lens as set forth in the CPS Equity Framework when reviewing a school’s overall performance.

 OTHER CONSIDERATIONS: